-This is in response to your transmission of the revision effective June 24, 2015 of the approved Disclosure Statement (CASB Form DS-2) for the University of Maryland at College Park.
-We have reviewed the revisions and compared them to the approved DS-2.
-Based on our review, I have determined that your DS-2 continues to adequately disclose the cost accounting practices required to be disclosed by CASB's rules, regulations, and standards, and that those practices are compliant with applicable Federal cost accounting principles.
+This is in response to the transmission of revision No. 7 of the Cost Accounting Standards Board (CASB) Disclosure Statement (DS-2) for University of Maryland, College Park.
+As the Administrative Contracting Officer (ACO), I am required to determine the adequacy and compliance of the DS-2.
+Based on the review performed by our Mid-Atlantic Field Office, I have determined that your DS-2 adequately discloses the cost accounting practices required to be disclosed by CASB's rules, regulations, and standards, and that those practices are compliant with applicable Federal cost accounting principles.
+However, the CASB DS-2 Section 2.5.2 requires disclosure of the Salary and Wage Cost Accumulation System.
+In accordance with 45 CFR 75.430, Federal approval of the salary and wage cost accumulation system is not required.
+Therefore, we express no opinion on the Institution of Higher Education's salary and wage cost accumulation system.